Video-Guided Foley Sound Generation with Multimodal Controls: Experiments

 In the user study, participants watch and listen to two video clips, each paired with an audio sample—one generated by our model and the other from the baseline.
 They were asked to select which audio (1) best matches the sound of ``{\texttt{ audio prompt}}'', (2) is best synchronized with the video, (3) which audio sounds cleaner and more high definition, and (4) overall sounds best when considering the intended audio for ``{\texttt{ audio prompt}}''.
 Additional details of the study can be found in \supparxiv{the supplementary material}{\cref{appendix:user}}.

 We demonstrate the user study results in \cref{tab:human-study}.
 As can be seen, our method outperforms the baseline in all the aspects.
 Human evaluators consistently rate our results as being higher in semantic alignment, audio-visual synchronization, and audio quality.
-It demonstrates our model’s capability in video-guided Foley generation with text control, as well as the quality of the generated audio. \supparxiv{Please see the provided qualitative videos in the supp.}{}
+It demonstrates our model’s capability in video-guided Foley generation with text control, as well as the quality of the generated audio.